hasantha-nirmal/Advance-Lane-Line-Detection/README.md

 7. Warp the detected lane boundaries back onto the original image.
 8. Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-# All these steps are well defined with the code in ‘description.Ipynb’

 •	First, we have to correct camera distortions, which are most likely to occur in corners, otherwise the distorted image gives false inputs.